ghassanmas/crash-course-week0/rock-paper-scissor.md

 Then the program randomly selects one of these `scissor`, `paper` or `rock`

-Given the Above rules then program returns you lost, won or tie given the above rules.
+Given the Above rules then program should return  lost, won or tie.

 Good luck.